 2 The word almost is in parentheses because of course there could be a few exceptions to the statement.

-4 I am using Billboard’s charts instead of Cash Box because that information is much easier to find on the Internet.
-Besides, the variations between Billboard and Cash Box are meaningless in this context.
+4 I am using the Billboard charts instead of Cash Box because that information is much easier to find on the Internet.
+Besides, the variations between the two charts are meaningless in this context.